EmdadHaque/MyResume/projects/deploy_app_to_azure_vms.md

 &nbsp;

-I have discussed these options in more details below.
-I have curated the steps for installing 7zip app via its MSI as an example.
+I have discussed these options in more details below as well as curated the steps for installing the 7zip app via its MSI as an example.

 &nbsp;

-## VM Applications
+## Using VM Applications

    Prerequisites: